dave-thompson/qmk-modules/switcher/README.md

 <tr><td><tt>SWITCHER_SECONDARY_KEYS</tt></td><td>Defines any secondary keys, as well as any remappings between keys pressed on the keyboard and virtual secondary keys sent by it.
 Must be accompanied by the definition of SWITCHER_ENABLE_SECONDARY_KEYS in config.h.</td></tr>
 </table>

-### MacOS App Switcher: Known Features for use via Secondary Keys
+### MacOS App Manager: Known Features for use via Secondary Keys

-The MacOS app switcher has several undocumented features available for use via secondary keys:
+The MacOS app manager has several undocumented features available for use via secondary keys:

 <table>
 <tr><td><b>Key</b></td><td><b>Keycode</b></td><td><b>Effect</b></td></tr>